The Freedom of Information Act (FOIA) provides the public access to records held by public bodies.

 The agencies from which you’re requesting information aren’t always happy that you’ve submitted requests.

-The following are two images from Cameron Hibshman, who is a specialist in FCPS’ office of Special Education Procedural Support:
+The following are two images from Cameron Hibshman, who was a specialist in FCPS’ office of Special Education Procedural Support:

 You might have to follow up.
 Give them their five days and then if you don’t receive a response, start your follow-up.